Betting Exchanges vs. Traditional Sportsbooks

 An informed sports bettor immediately sees the value that a betting exchange can provide.
 Less margin means you lose less when your wager loses.
-Sites like Unabated preach that the single sharpest thing you can do is to shop for the best possible line.
+Sites like Unabated preach that the single sharpest thing you can do to win more at sports betting is to shop for the best possible line.
 A liquid sports betting exchange provides a chance to always have the best possible line.

 What Betting Exchanges Are Regulated In The US?